tivadarorosz/tivadar.com/docs/site-json-documentation.md

 # Site.json Configuration Documentation

-This document explains the complete structure and purpose of each parameter in `src/_data/site.json` for the Tivadar Orosz website.
+This document explains the complete structure and purpose of each parameter in `src/_data/site.json` for the Tivadar website.

 ## Table of Contents
 1. [Core Identity](#core-identity)